ChluNetwork/chlu-ipfs-support/README.md

 You can install this module globally and use `chlu-service-node start` to run a (barebones) Chlu Service Node.
 The binary will probably be moved in a different repository in the future.

-If you want to run it on the experimental network (please do if you are using an unreleased or custom version) use `chlu-service-node start --experimental-network`, otherwise you would start replicating all the data in the Chlu main net.
+If you want to run it on a custom network, use `chlu-service-node start --network <custom>`, otherwise it runs on the `experimental` network (used in development) by default.

+The only other network in use is the `staging` network, used by our official demo at [demo.chlu.io](https://demo.chlu.io)

 In the examples folder you can find out how to run a Service Node in a browser tab although this won't be a good idea outside of testing.